pydio/pydio-doc-howto/misc_cli_client.md

 ### Non Persistent Mode

-This is typically useful if you want to use the Cells Client in your CI/CD pipe or via cron jobs.
+This mode can be useful to use the Cells Client in a CI/CD pipe or via cron jobs.
 In such case, we strongly advise you to create a _Personal Access Token_ on the server and use this.

 To create a token that is valid for user `robot` for 90 days, log via SSH into your server as `pydio` (a.k.a. as the user that **runs** the `cells` service) and execute: